Contextually Private Mechanisms: Variations on Contextual Privacy

 Non-bossiness says that if agent $i$ changes her report from $\theta_i$ to $\theta_i'$ and her allocation is unchanged, then no other agent $j$'s allocation changes either.
-The idea is that if agent $i$ could unilaterally change her report and affect a change in some agent $j$'s allocation without changing her own allocation, agent $i$ would be \enquote{bossy.}\footnote{See \citet{thomsonnonbossy} for a discussion of the normative content of non-bossiness.} We show that non-bossiness is a necessary condition for individual contextual privacy, and individual contextual privacy lies at the intersection of contextual privacy and non-bossiness.
+The idea is that if agent $i$ could unilaterally change her report and affect a change in some agent $j$'s allocation without changing her own allocation, agent $i$ would be \enquote{bossy.}

-\begin{proposition} A choice rule $\phi: \boldsymbol\Theta \to X^n$ is individually contextually private if and only if it is contextually private and non-bossy. \end{proposition}